viboes/std-make/doc/proposal/nullable/ValuedOrError.md

 # Introduction

 This paper proposes the concept of *SuccessOrFailure* that represents a type that can contain a success value or a failure value that can be used as the result of a function to return the value computed by the function or the reason of the failure of this computation.
-As a sum type it provides the `visit` function.

 *SuccessOrFailure* contains the interface needed to customize the types that can work with the proposed `operator try`.
 This makes the error propagation on functions returning this kind of types much more simpler.

 The paper proposes also some error handling utilities that help while the user wants to recover from error as `resolve`,  `value_or`, `value_or_throw`, `error_or` and `check_error`.

 When the type is *TypeConstructible* and *SuccessOrFailure*, the type can be seen as a *Functor*, an *ApplicativeFunctor*, a *Monad* or a *MonadError*.

 Some *SuccessOrFailure* types contain success and/or failure types that wrap a value or an error.
 However, the user wants to see the wrapped value and error types instead of the wrapping success and failure types.
 We name these types *ValueOrError*.
 These types unwrap the wrapped value before calling to the user provided functions.

+*ValueOrError* as a *SumType* can provide the `visit` function.
+However we cannot specialize the variant-like traits, nor, the `get<I>` functions.
+Nevertheless we could specialize the *SumType* traits.

 <table border="0" cellpadding="0" cellspacing="0" style="border-collapse: collapse" bordercolor="#111111" width="807">
     <tr>